kaazing/metrics-demo/statsd/README.md

 ## Minimum requirements for building the project
 * Java Developer Kit (JDK) or Java Runtime Environment (JRE) Java 8
-* Maven 3.0.5
+* Maven 3.0.5 or above

 ## Steps for building this project
 mvn clean install

 ## Steps for running this project
-java -jar target/MetricsPublisher-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/MetricsPublisher-develop-SNAPSHOT-jar-with-dependencies.jar

 ## Note
 In order for the project to run, the "monitoring" alias must be mapped to a valid IP.